Nonasymptotic control of the MLE for misspecified nonparametric hidden Markov models: Main results

-Assume that $(Y_t)_{t \geq 1}$ is generated by a stationary HMM with parameters $(K^*, \Qbf^*, \gamma^*)$, which we call the true parameters.
-We consider the case $\Ycal = \Rbb$ endowed with the probability $\lambda$ with density $\Gref : y \longmapsto (\pi(1 + y^2))^{-1}$ with respect to the Lebesgue measure.
-In order to quantify the approximation error by location-scale mixtures, we use the following assumptions from \cite{kruijer2010adaptive}. \begin{description} \item[(C1)] \emph{Smoothness}. $\log (\gamma^*_x \Gref)$ is locally $\beta$-Hölder with $\beta > 0$, i.e. there exists a polynomial $L$ and a constant $R > 0$ such that if $r$ is the largest integer smaller than $\beta$, one has
+In order to quantify the approximation error by location-scale mixtures, we use the following assumptions from \cite{kruijer2010adaptive}. \begin{description} \item[(C1)] \emph{Smoothness}.
+For all $x \in [K^*]$, $\log (\gamma^*_x \Gref)$ is locally $\beta$-Hölder with $\beta > 0$, i.e. there exist a polynomial $L$ and a constant $R > 0$ such that if $r$ is the largest integer smaller than $\beta$, one has for all $x \in [K^*]$,